 Broken link building is one of the most effective link building strategies because you’re offering free value upfront.
 If you have a vast content pool or a robust content production engine, this should be your go-to content curation strategy.

 From retail and ecommerce to SaaS owners—everyone can use listicles to build backlinks.
-Getting featured in popular “Top X” and “Best of” articles indicates to Google that you’re a trusted resource, which improves your SEO performance.
+Getting featured in popular “Top X” and “Best of” articles indicates to Google that you’re a trusted resource, which improves your SEO performance and SEO ROI.
 Since listicles are high-intent content assets, you might also get some qualified traffic from them.
 Here’s how you do it:

 - Find the listicle you want to be part of.
 Following your favorite bloggers and publications in relevant niches will help you.

 - If you find similar businesses in the list, send a cold email to the author to show appreciation for the listicle, introduce yourself and perhaps invite them to try your services.